pjf/pjf.github.io/personal/_posts/2014-05-27-on-privilege.md

 you're wrong, it isn't saying you're a bad person... it's the very first step in making things better, and that is very, very right.

+&#x5b;This was originally posted as a comment on a friend's facebook wall.&#x5d;